 Example GMAT question

-The Integrated Reasoning section has 12 multiple-choice questions that will need to be completed in 30 minutes.
+The Data Insights section has 20 questions that will need to be completed in 45 minutes.

-Students often find the Quantitative Reasoning section of the GMAT to be the most difficult.
-As such, it may be a good idea to purchase a GMAT prep course to help you prepare for this section.
-Prep courses from the likes of Princeton Review and Kaplan will provide tips and strategies to help you attack the math related questions on the exam.
+That said, students often find the Quantitative Reasoning section of the GMAT to be the most difficult.
+As such, it may be a good idea to purchase a course to help you prepare for this section.
+A comprehensive course like Target Test Prep will provide tips and strategies to help you attack the math-related questions on the exam.

 What Types Of Questions Are On The GMAT?

 Other than GMAT tutors, taking GMAT practice tests are often the best way to get ready for the Quant and Verbal sections of the exam.
-Companies such as Target Test Prep and Magoosh offer GMAT practice questions that are highly realistic of the real exam.
+Many of the companies on our best prep course list offer GMAT practice questions that are highly realistic of the real exam.

 Sample GMAT problem